Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

  ## Testing.

- 1.  http://ami.responsivedesign.is/  has been used to see how the site performs on different Apple devices and their viewports, all pages, links, icons performed as expected on all devices.
+ 1.  http://ami.responsivedesign.is/  has been used to see how the site performs on different Apple devices and their viewports, all links, icons performed as expected on all devices.
 I also used it to create the AppleDevicesView.png at the top of this Readme.

  2.  **Laptop**

-      * Google Chrome browser; all pages, links on those pages and footer icon links perform well on all viewport sizes.
+      * Google Chrome browser; all feature links and icons perform well on all viewport sizes.
 Developer tools were also used on browser for the various viewport sizes.

  3.  **Mobile**

-      * Safari browser; all pages, links on those pages and footer icon links perform well.
+      * Safari browser; all feature links and icons perform well.

  4.  **Ipad Pro**

-      * Safari browser; all pages, links on those pages and footer icon links perform as they should.
+      * Safari browser; all feature links and icons perform as they should.

 ![Apple Devices picture](./wireframes/)

  5. **Desktop**

-      * Google Chrome browser; all pages, links on those pages and footer icon links perform well on all viewport sizes.
+      * Google Chrome browser; features and icon links perform well on all viewport sizes.
 Developer tools were also used on browser for the various viewport sizes.
-      * Internet Edge; all pages, links on those pages and footer icon links perform well on all viewport sizes.
+      * Internet Edge; features and icon links perform well on all viewport sizes.
 Developer tools were also used on browser for the various viewport sizes.
-      * Mozilla Firefox; all pages, links on those pages and footer icon links perform well on all viewport sizes.
+      * Mozilla Firefox; features and icon links perform well on all viewport sizes.
 Developer tools were also used on browser for the various viewport sizes.

  7.  **Open Issues:**